TritonDataCenter/rfd/rfd/0047/README.md

 * keep shard 1 backups forever.
 These are relatively small, and it's occasionally useful to debug old Marlin jobs from these dumps.
-* for the rest of the shards, for backups older than 1 year, we keep two backups per calendar month.
+* for the rest of the shards, for backups older than 6 months, we keep two backups per calendar month.
+(This used to be a full year.)
-* for the rest of the shards, for backups within the last year, we keep all backups.
+* for the rest of the shards, for backups within the last 6 months, we keep all backups.

 See MANTA-2961 and MANTA-3033 for examples.